JFK airport scrambles to clean up after latest debacle

 The severe weather forced JFK to close Thursday as a wicked nor'easter tore through the region.

-The airport reopened Friday, and operations went smoothly that day, Cotton said.
+The airport reopened Friday, and operations went smoothly that day, Cotton said in a Sunday evening press conference.

 But on Saturday, "a serious breakdown" occurred because the terminal operators and the airlines didn't coordinate to ensure enough gates were available for incoming and outgoing aircraft.

-"The airlines and terminal operators could not move aircraft out to the gates at the normal rate they predicted," Cotton said.
-Passengers reported sitting on the tarmac for hours before they could deplane or the planes took off.
+As a result, some passengers report sitting on the tarmac for hours before they could deplane or have their plane take off.

-And the frigid weather caused equipment failures on the ground and in the aircraft, he said.
+Frigid weather also caused equipment failures on the ground and in the aircraft, Cotton said.
 Baggage claim areas became backed up, planes were filled to capacity because of earlier delays and employees didn't show up for work because of the weather, he said.

+During Monday's press conference, Cotton focused on the lack of coordination between international airlines and the private terminal operators.
+The domestic terminals, he noted, did not experience the same delays.

+"We intend to identify what went wrong, why it went wrong, where there were failures of communication, where there will failures of coordination, and we intend to fix it," he said.

 Sen. Chuck Schumer of New York said JFK officials should have foreseen some of the problems.